Skip to main content

 Chris Shirling Rooke MBE, CEO of Maritime UK, delivered a session on the state of maritime in the UK, providing a comprehensive overview of the industry’s current landscape and future priorities.
 Chris delved into the industry’s scale, the significance on the global stage, and strategic initiatives aimed at enhancing its impact and recognition.

-2. Political Engagement
+2. Driving Political Engagement

 3. Maritime UK's Focus Areas

-4. Coastal Communities
+4. Coastal Communities at the Heart of Maritime

-5. Event Calendar
+5. Packed Maritime Event Calendar

 ESG in Maritime

-Next was a panel discussion on ESG in maritime with industry leaders Stephanie Hatton -IFA Corporate Benefits Executive at Zurich, Gina Panayioutou - Founder and CEO at Oceans Arena, and Marius Suteu - CTO and Board Member at Eyesea.
+Next was a panel discussion on ESG in maritime with industry leaders Stephanie Hatton, IFA Corporate Benefits Executive at Zurich, Gina Panayioutou, Founder and CEO at Oceans Arena, and Marius Suteu, CTO and Board Member at Eyesea.
 The session discussed ESG best practices, evaluating ESG impact, and how to drive ESG forward in the maritime sector.

 1. What does ESG and sustainability mean to you?